-Oncology is the specialty of treating cancer.
+Oncology is the medical specialty of treating cancer.
 There are several types of oncology, each one focusing on a different type of treatment to help the patient.
-The doctors who specialize in each one work together closely on the patient’s cancer treatment plan.
+The doctors who specialize in each type of oncology work together closely on the patient’s cancer treatment plan.
 The following are some of the most common types of oncology:

 There are other types of oncology and you may be recommended to see a specialist based on your specific diagnosis.
 For many patients, depending on the type of cancer, they will see 2-3 different oncologists who work together on a customized cancer treatment plan.

-- Radiation Oncologist - the doctor oversees your radiation therapy treatments.
+Radiation Oncologist - this doctor oversees your radiation therapy treatments.
 These physicians work with the other members of the radiation therapy team to develop your treatment plan and ensure that each treatment is given accurately.

-- Physicist - specialized in medical treatments, the physicist works with the radiation oncologist while planning each radiation treatment and any follow-up changes that may need to be made once the patient begins radiotherapy.
+Physicist - specializing in cancer treatments, the physicist works with the radiation oncologist while planning each radiation treatment and any follow-up changes that may need to be made once the patient begins radiotherapy.

-There are two primary categories of radiation therapy: external and brachytherapy.
+There are two primary categories of radiation therapy: external and brachytherapy (internal).
 The type of radiation given depends on many factors including:

 Each patient will have a customized treatment plan created for them by the team using the latest in radiation therapy technologies available in the Atlanta area.

 We offer more than one type of external beam radiation therapy to treat cancer.
 The type that is used for each patient is dependent on the type of cancer and where it is located.

 ProstRcision is a specific prostate cancer treatment, developed by one of our own radiation oncologists, that uses a combination of two types of radiation therapy for a high rate of success.